1995. Buy motor and charger. Put 'em in the basement.

 MILESTONE: first actual tilt!

-First Tilt First tilt.
+First tilt.
 The evening before the Microcar and Minicar Classic, I finshed a couple of welds and holes which allowed it to tilt.
 Notice the plywood and C-clamps which are standing in for an undone suspension.

 MILESTONE: show it off at Microcar and Minicar Classic '98 in Brookline, 7/11.